True-VFX/TrueVAULT-Documentation/docs/guides/manage-licenses.md

 # Manage Licenses

-View license titles and details for owned assets.
+View license titles and details for owned addons.

+!!! warning
+    Addon licenses is a in-development feature and will come in the future.

 ## Open Licenses
-1. Click the menu (three lines icon) in the Asset Store header.
+1. Click the menu (:material-menu:) in the Asset Store header.
 2. Select Addon Licenses.

 ## License List
 - Shows each license with title.
-- Search field filters list (Assumption if implemented similarly to other searches).

 ## View License Details
 1. In product details license row click question mark icon.